FarooqMulla/alocola/README.markdown

 Alocola was developed by [Dan Grigsby](http://www.unpossible.com) for the iPhone programming blog and podcast [Mobile Orchard](http://www.mobileorchard.com).

+Read the [launch announcement](http://www.mobileorchard.com/alocola-mobile-orchards-safari-helper-makes-websites-location-aware/) for the backstory behind Alocola.

 Visit the [Alocola website](http://www.alocola.com) for contact info.